-This article first appeared in the May 2008 issue of American School & University
+This article first appeared in American School & University Magazine

 The learning landscape is changing quickly and the existing academic facilities infrastructure is hard pressed to keep up with evolving needs of both teachers and students.
 How schools operate, teachers teach and students learn changes as quickly as the technology.